Los Angeles

 “How’s it going, babe?”

-“I’m doing all right.
-I didn’t expect to hear from you until tomorrow night.”
-Her voice grew cautious.
+“I’m doing all right.”
+Tony’s voice grew cautious.
 “Everything okay?”

-“In a cab, five minutes from your doorstep.”
+“In a cab, a couple minutes from your door.”

 “Really?
 Come on over.
+I’ll make some tea.
 I just hope you don’t mind if I smell like turpentine.”

 “Heh.”
-Peter squeezed the bridge of his nose.
+He squeezed his nose.
 “My favorite perfume.”

 “I love you.”

-The cab flew past an egg-shaped ring that arched into the sky, with a hologram projected inside.
-A 3-D model of a DNA chain spiraled up the center, broken and collapsing like an old suspension bridge.
+The cab flew past an egg-shaped ring that arched into the sky with a hologram projected inside.
+A broken DNA chain spiraled in the center, looking like a staircase on the verge of collapse.
 Stars spun around the chain, repairing the links.
-The image zoomed out through the eye of a middle-aged Latina.
-A ring of lightning spread across her face, obliterating decades.
-She smiled and lines of text replaced her lovely skin --“End Time.
+The image zoomed out through the eye of a middle-aged Latina, and a ring of light washed over her face, obliterating decades.
+She smiled and fading text replaced her lovely skin--“End Time.
 Born Again.
-Dynagene Pharmaceuticals.”
-The hologram blinked out and the loop started over.
+ReNEwTM with Dynagene.”
+The holovid blinked out and the loop started over.

-The driver shook his head.
+The driver huffed.
 “Whatever happened to growing old gracefully?”

 “Rotten hearts in young skins, that’s the real problem.”